HealthDataInsight/attribute_descriptors/README.md

 *`attr_descriptors_from`* - attaches the metadata at the specific file location to the class

 *`attr_descriptors`* - attaches the given metadata to the class.
-Notice that this is *different* than the YAML structure
+Notice that this is **different** than the YAML structure and due to complexity should be avoided

 *`attributes`* - shows all attributes the model can take